-Why You Should Consider Bipolar Disorder Treatment at Acadiana
+Why You Should Consider Treatment for Bipolar Disorder at Acadiana

 When you come to us, we ensure that you receive a complete physical and psychiatric evaluation to make certain we have the whole picture as to who you are and what you’re facing.
-At Acadiana, we continuously assess you throughout your stay with us.
-Successful recovery isn’t just dependent on treating the worst problem you are suffering from; it’s dependent on providing you with the tools, skills and confidence to treat each difficulty you experience.
+At our bipolar disorder treatment center, we continuously assess you throughout your stay with us.
+Successful recovery isn’t just dependent on treating the worst problem you are suffering from; it’s dependent on, providing you with the tools, skills and confidence to treat each difficulty you experience.
 At Acadiana, we provide you with the means to better handle stress, learn new coping strategies, gain a greater understanding of where you are in life, and reconnect with loved ones.

 Program Philosophy and Benefits

 At Acadiana, we are dedicated to ensuring your needs as a whole person – mind, body, and spirit – are met.
 We strive to include your loved ones in your treatment and recovery as we know how important their love and support can be.
 By taking you out of the stresses of everyday life, we allow you the opportunity to focus upon yourself and your bipolar disorder to fully recover.

 We understand how out of control you feel when suffering from bipolar disorder and we assure you that we provide only the most up-to-date and effective treatments available to help you get your life on the right track.
 We provide a number of approaches to help you with your difficulties.
 We believe in approaching bipolar from a multimodal approach which includes medication and psychotherapeutic approaches.